Guidelines for Treating Psoriatic Disease Patients

 It is important to make sure patients are fully educated on their disease, as well as potential treatment options.
 Health care professionals have many treatment options available, including topical, systemic and light therapies.

-To keep health care professionals informed on the latest treatment and management options, NPF offers its members the most recently updated edition of the Psoriasis and Psoriatic Arthritis Pocket Guide: Treatment Algorithms and Management Options, which is authored by an expert panel of medical professionals.
+To keep health care professionals informed on the latest treatment and management options, NPF offers for free the most recently updated edition of the Psoriasis and Psoriatic Arthritis Pocket Guide: Treatment Algorithms and Management Options, which is authored by an expert panel of medical professionals.
 It is aimed at helping physicians treat patients with specific types of psoriatic disease.